MinShiMia/Classnotes/Final_Project_Intro.md

 # EPPS 7V81 Advanced Data Programming_Final Project

-This is the web page to show my final project for course EPPS 7V81.
+This is a file introducing my final project for course EPPS 7V81.

 In this project, I will explore the impact of the US-China trade war on US economy.
 This paper is formulated as a data science research using the data programming skills and modeling methods I have learned in classes.